Energy Insights

 Gas Price Trend

 UK wholesale gas prices over the last 30 trading days.
-The Thursday bounce is the last point — no new settlements until Monday.
+Today's prices will appear on tomorrow's chart.

 ⚡ UK Power (Base) — wholesale forward prices